How you evaluate Cole Hamels’ 2019 performance depends on which half of the season you look at.

 Hamels made two rehab starts at Triple-A before rejoining the Cubs on Aug.
 3. He was determined not to return too quickly, as he did so with the Rangers in 2017 after straining his right oblique.
 That wound up negatively affecting him the rest of the season.

-Still, maybe one or two more starts this time around would’ve served him well, though he felt that he could compete at the majors without his best stuff.
+Still, maybe one or two more rehab starts this time around would’ve served him well, though he felt that he could compete at the majors without his best stuff.
 Plus, it’s not like he was guaranteed to find his groove again by pitching in more minor league games.

 Results are all that matter in the big leagues, however, and they show that while the Cubs starting rotation was okay, it wasn’t the difference maker capable of leading the team to October, as anticipated.
 Cubs starters finished the season with a 4.18 ERA, 10th in MLB and sixth in the National League.

 Hamels’ post-injury woes played into those numbers, and he’s determined to bounce back in 2020 to prove his second half performance was a fluke.
-His first half show that he still can pitch at a high-level, but he may not be in the Cubs’ plans for next season, regardless.
+His first half showed that he still can pitch at a high-level, but he may not be in the Cubs’ plans for next season, regardless.

 "There was some injury and regression (especially after injury) that led us to be closer to the pack certainly than we had envisioned,” Cubs president Theo Epstein said of the team’s rotation at his end-of-season press conference.
 “It’s an accomplished and experienced group, but with experience means that we could stand to add some younger talent, refresh the group as well.